sire module#

 show_warnings (bool) – Whether or not to print out any warnings that are encountered when loading your file(s).
 This is default True, and may lead to noisy output.
 Set show_warnings=False to silence this output.

-directory (str) – Optional directory which will be used when creating any files (e.g. as a download from a URL or which unzipping files)
+directory (str) – Optional directory which will be used when creating any files (e.g. as a download from a URL or when unzipping files)

 - Returns: